 I see the kind of voices lepidopterists hear when butterflies sing Symphony №7 in A major, Op.
 92: II.
 Allegretto.
 Or any kind of a simple enough title that can harness the Butterfly Effect from a thousand miles away.
 Somewhere in between I get lost in words to articulate this feeling and end up in gibberish.
 Then I turn around and learn how challenging it is for her to connect and accomplish things in the world.

 Because the internet is not the same for everyone.
 For some, it is unlimited and full of opportunities and possibilities.
 For others, the connection speed is as slow as chameleon and unaffordable.
-Let’s take Africa, for instance: there you keep on toes; you keep your thumbs over the pulse of a mobile data toggle-switch, ready to turn it on or off for a hundredth and sixteenth time in a day, just to conserve Data Bundles.
-So here’s an advice to digital product makers: you better squeeze the size of any product you make regardless of wherever you are in the world.
+Let’s take Africa, for instance, where one keeps their thumb over the pulse of a mobile data toggle-switch, ready to turn it on-and-off for a hundredth and sixteenth time in a day, just to conserve Data Bundles.
+So here’s a question to digital product makers: how about we better squeeze the size of any product we build regardless of wherever we are in the world.

 Back to her.
 She is beautiful.
 She deserves to use and experience beautiful and meaningful products.
 This is why I want to improve the performance and usability of any application that she might happen to use.
 I think of the loading speed: to accelerate it to the last bit of millisecond for someone I consider as patient as her.
 I think of being responsible with responsive design; and respect her privacy.
 I think and try my best to explore all possibilities that could be when her device slowly renders a web page at hand.
 I want to run to the codebase.
 I want to start by serving her browser with the core layers that make the web, then progressively enhance the experience with no annoyance.